 The Atmos performance of this Vizio soundbar is decent.
 It has a total of four up-firing speakers: two on the bar and one on each surround satellite speaker.
 This helps to create the illusion of sound coming from over you as they aim the sound to the ceiling, reflecting it back to the listener.
 This doesn't sound as real as discrete up-firing speakers, but it does a slightly better job than the SB36512-F6 at creating height effects.

 The Vizio 46" 5.1.4 has sub-par sound enhancement features.
 It lacks a room correction feature that would help customize the audio reproduction to your room, which means it might sound differently depending on your room.
-Also, it lacks a dialogue enhancement feature to make voices clearer, but at least there's a night-mode that helps to level out all content's volume.
+Unlike the Samsung HW-Q60T, it also lacks a dialogue enhancement feature to make voices clearer, but at least there's a night-mode that helps to level out all content's volume.
 It also has EQ presets and individual bass and treble adjustment for you to play around a bit to find your preferred settings.
-Just like the SB36512-F6, you can either turn the height speakers on/off or use the Virtual setting, which creates a virtual height speaker effect using the front-firing speakers, according to the manufacturer.
+Just like the SB36512-F6, you can turn the height speakers on/off or use the Virtual setting, which creates a virtual height speaker effect using the front-firing speakers, according to the manufacturer.
+You can also adjust the height level when using this soundbar's companion app.

 The Vizio SB46514-F6 has great sound format support over its ARC port.
 If you watch a lot of Blu-rays or content coming from streaming platforms, you'll be satisfied to know that it supports Dolby Digital and DTS surround sound formats.
 It can also play Dolby Atmos, an object-based surround sound format, over this port, which is great if you want a more immersive listening experience.